Chinese-Owned TikTok Blacklists Largest Prayer App from Ads | Breitbart

 “We reached out to the Chinese company TikTok to advertise with them, because a majority of our members are moms and grandmas, and everything in Pray.com is family & faith focused.
 TikTok has the fastest-growing user base of young people, and with our new Kids Bible Stories and World Record of Prayer day coming up we thought it would be a great fit.”

-“Unfortunately, TikTok explicitly stated they Pray.com cannot advertise with them because we promote religious values.”
+“Unfortunately, TikTok explicitly stated that Pray.com cannot advertise with them because we promote religious values.”

 Gatena said his company’s experience dealing with TikTok is in stark contrast to its relationship with Facebook and Instagram, both of which he says have been helpful.